wp-plugins/financial-mathematics/readme.txt

 == Upgrade Notice ==

 = 1.2 =
 Formulae for mortgage repayment schedule shown explicitly.
+Plugin's styles defined in ct1.css and added to header.

 = 1.1 =
 Calculator form (for any parameters) can be shown below the question form, according to what attributes you use in the shortcode.